 THE ME HALF OF THE EQUATION

-Thanks to All Time Toys for setting me up with these guys to review.
-If you’re looking for other cool toys both old and new, please check out their website and their eBay Store.
+Thanks to my sponsors at All Time Toys for setting me up with this guy for review.
+If you’re looking for Transformers, or other toys both old and new, please check out their website and their eBay storefront.